ashengmz/devHub-PHP-client-API/README.md

-Ideamart PHP Client API for sending and receiving SMS
+Ideamart PHP Wrapper for sending and receiving SMS
 =====================================================

 -src/ folder contains the library files to be used in a client application written in php.